2 min read

 2. from your local cluster, ssh into the GPSC with the same credentials.

-Use an RSA key for password-free logins, as I described here notes on Digital Ocean droplets.
+Use an RSA key for password-free logins, as I described in my tutorial on Digital Ocean droplets.

-I’ll never rember the hostnames, so I’ve added the following to ~/.ssh/config on my laptop:
+I’ll never rember the hostnames, so I’ve added the following to ~/.ssh/config on my laptop (Linux; should work the same on Mac(?), Windows users will have to configure their ssh client as needed):

 Host gpsc